Wheaton Aston is a friendly village situated between Stafford and Telford on the Shropshire Union Canal.

 Mooring rings are installed at 5 metre intervals.
 The mooring are spreads across approximately 200 metres.
 Access to the site is down a short set of steps, from a field where the small car parking area is located.

-Services including a post office, two pubs and a convenience store can be found in the village.
+Two pubs and a convenience store can be found in the village.
 Diesel is sold next to the Tavern Bridge, 200 metres from the moorings.

 This is a leisure site and is determined by us to be a mooring site for the storage of boats between leisure use, customers may well spend weekends on this site, and occasionally longer periods, but it is not sold as, or intended to be suitable for long term residential use.
 This site does not have local authority planning consent for residential use, neither does it have the level of facilities and service expected of such a mooring.
 As such the offer that we have is only intended to meet the needs of a leisure boater.